sofan-laurentiu-mihai/RCA-Broker-Gateway/README.md

 # RCA-Broker-Gateway 📝
-Welcome to **RCA Broker Gateway**, a full-stack platform built with Laravel, MySQL, and Tailwind CSS to automate real-time comparasion, quoting, and instant online mandatory RCA policies in conformity with Romanian law.
-The application integrates directly with external broker REST APIs, strictly aligning with national ASF and BAAR requirements.
-Whether you are an everyday driver searching for the best prices and best rate or an administrator checking technical API payloads, RCA Broker Gateway streamlines the entire insurance lifecycle.
+Welcome to **RCA Broker Gateway**, a web app built with Laravel, MySQL, and Tailwind CSS designed to make finding and buying Romanian mandatory car insurance (RCA) simple and fast.
+It connect directly to insurance broker REST APIs in line with ASF and BAAR regulations, helping drivers compare live offers and get their policy on the spot, while giving admins a clear view of underlying API traffic.

 ## Description 📑
-RCA Broker Gateway delivers and end-to-end automated workflow where users can generate RCA quotes, evaluate Bonus-Malus rating levels, the configuration of optional direct compensation, and the issuance of official policy documents on the spot.
-The application includes a dedicated **User Dashboard**, where an user can track their current of previous policies, an **Admin Audit Trail** to inspect external REST API payloads and HTTP statutes, and an intelligent **AI Insurance Assistant** which can answer questions regarding the Romanian motor legislation in real time.
+RCA Broker Gateway guides users through an easy, end-to-end flow: enter car and driver details, check real-time quotes, apply Bonus-Malus ratings, toggle direct settlement, and issue the policy document right away.
+The app features a clean **User Dashboard** to keep track of active and past policies, an **Admit Audit Trail** protected by authentication to inspect incoming and outgoing API calls with their raw HTTP status codes, and an **AI Insurance Assistant** ready to explain Romanian traffic rules and policy questions in plain Romanian or English.
 ## Screenshots 📷

 ### Form page and AI Chatbot